cr-norris/karma-bird-house/_spaces/meet.md

 title: Rooftop
 order: 2
 description: >-
-  Elevate your perspective with views that inspire big ideas.The Karma Bird House offers a private rentable meeting space designed to facilitate meaningful interactions.
+  Elevate your perspective with views that inspire big ideas.
+The Karma Bird House offers a private rentable meeting space designed to facilitate meaningful interactions.
 feature-image: